youganshmalik/Pin_crack_challenge/README.md

+**Disclaimer: This project is for educational purposes only.
+The techniques demonstrated here should not be used on any devices or systems that you do not own or have explicit permission to access.
+Unauthorized access, hacking, or attempts to bypass security systems is illegal and unethical.
+Always respect privacy and the law.**

 # PIN Cracking Simulations

 This repository contains two Python scripts (`my_pin.py` and `pin_finder.py`) that simulate cracking a 6-digit PIN under different conditions.